Cloud-SPAN/CloudSPAN-handbook/docs/02-Code-of-Conduct.md

 - continuing to initiate interaction (including photography or recording) with someone after being asked to stop
 - publication of private communication without consent

-CloudSPAN prioritizes marginalized people's safety over privileged people's comfort.
+CloudSPAN prioritises marginalised people's safety over privileged people's comfort.
 We will not act on complaints regarding:

 - 'Reverse' -isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'.
 - Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."